sabetaytoros/SudokuApp/README.md

 no one company dares to hire me.
 I know something that in engineering a sketch is worth to thousand lines of explanation.
 Rather  telling what did I do in the past, I prefer to show you what can I do now.
 In order to facilitate the human resources's job,
-I decide to write an application software in toy project 1000 lines, using C++ to show my skills what am I capable to do, how do I solve, design and organize a problem.
+I decide to write an application software in a toy project 1000 lines, using C++ to show not all my skills what am I capable to do, how do I solve, design and organize a problem.
 The following Application is written with Modern C++, using MinGW compiler and Netbeans IDE.

 Sudoku Solver